jhjaggars/jessejaggars.com/content/post/pfz2.md

 title: "Pfizer dose #2 incoming"
 date: 2021-04-05T11:38:18-04:00
 draft: false
+description: "The beginning of the end?"
+tags: [Covid]
 ---
 I'll receive my second dose of the Pfizer Sars-Cov-2 vaccine on Wednesday and I'm feeling pretty mixed about it.